Philosophy & Strategic Plan

 How Will We Achieve This?

-- Maintains/safeguards/protects the vibrancy of our communities.
+- Support and protect the vibrancy of our communities.

-Areas to guide the work of CCBA on a daily basis.
+Areas to guide the work of CCBA:

 - Implement a financial plan that assures sustainability of the organization’s mission, vision, and strategic objectives (Financial)